CobaltXII/fractals/README.md

 ## License

-Fractals is licensed under the GNU GPLv3.
-SDL2 is licensed under the zlib license.
+This repository is licensed under the MIT License.